 - More frequent visits to the litter box (can also be a bladder problem)

 - Licking tail and bottom more than usual (can also be a bladder problem)

-- Blood on the poop that is passed
+- Blood or mucus on the poop that is passed

 - Dry, hard stools, either larger or smaller than normal